 Six sites related to three other remarkable Virginia Women in History serve as physical reminders of how they used their unique talents to help blaze a trail towards greater opportunity for women.

-Two and a half centuries after its construction, Westover Plantation remains one of the most elegant houses in America.
+Two and a half centuries after its construction, Westover Plantation (house currently closed for tours, but grounds and gardens remain open) remains one of the most elegant houses in America.
 William Byrd III built the brick mansion overlooking the James River in 1750 to serve as the seat of his 1,200-acre estate.
 He spent lavishly on every detail, so by the time the house was complete it rivaled the proudest English Georgian manors.

 Yet Westover Plantation was tiny compared to the nearly 180,000 acres William III inherited along with several residences in Richmond (which his father founded) and an English estate he inherited from his mother’s family.
 Despite such wealth, by the time the ornate plaster in Westover dried, William found himself completely insolvent, saddled with crushing gambling debts, dodgy investments and profligate spending.
 Even capital raised from selling the bulk of his lands upriver, his English estate and all the Westover silver did not right his financial ship.